My First Guitar Lesson

 Half the battle is getting the chord right, the other half is getting them to use it straight away and learning songs is the best way to learn something fully.

-I’m also aware within any lesson that it’s quite often what is not said – if someone looks confused, they usually are!
+I’m also aware within any lesson that it’s quite often what is not said.
+For example, if someone looks confused, they usually are!
 They might not say that they are as they conditioned from school to not step out of line!
 Crazy – if you don’t get something say so!
 Also as it’s the first lesson people might not feel comfortable to question or say “I don’t get it!”

-At end of the first lesson, I ask them how they felt it went and whether they want to continue to see me for lesson.
+At end of the first guitar lesson, I ask them how they felt it went and whether they want to continue to see me for lessons.
 It’s usually a yes!